Special routes of U.S. Route 169: Shakopee business route

 U.S. Highway 169 Business is a business route in Shakopee, Minnesota.
 Initially, US 169 took the route of the current business route, going through downtown (co-signed with MN 101) and ending at MN 13.
 However, in 1996, US 169 was built to bypass around the southern portion of Shakopee to align with the newly built Bloomington Ferry Bridge, which carries US 169.

-Between 1996 and early 2015, the previous US 169 had been redirected south and had a at-grade intersection with what was then called CSAH/CR 69.
+Between 1996 and early 2015, the previous US 169 had been redirected south and had an at-grade intersection with what was then called CSAH/CR 69.
 However, in early 2015, a bridge was made over US 169, gaining the US 169 Business signage a year later.

 Hibbing business route

 U.S. Highway 169 Business is a business route in Hibbing, Minnesota.
 Initially, US 169 ran down what is currently known as 1st Avenue.
 With construction starting in 1955 and opening in 1960, a redirect had been constructed around the southern and eastern portion of town.